web-scrobbler/web-scrobbler/README.md

 Opera users can install the extension from Chrome Web Store using the [Download Chrome Extension][13] addon for Opera.

+### AMO

+For those who prefer Firefox as a main browser, the extension is available [here][14].

 ### Unpacked extension

+If you use Chrome or Chrome-based extension (like Opera) you can install the extension by the following steps:

 1. Grab a copy of the source code either by cloning the repository or by downloading and extracting the zipped source.

-2. Next, enable "Developer mode" within on your Chrome based browser.
+2. Next, enable "Developer mode" within on your Chrome-based browser.

-3. Finally select "Load unpacked extension" and select the location you have saved the source.
+3. Select "Load unpacked extension" and select the location you have saved the source.

 ## Development